tvlfyi/tvix/docs/src/store/api.md

 store, as well as other implementations of this store protocol.

-This document is meant to be read side-by-side with [castore.md](../../castore/docs/data-model.md) which describes the data model in more detail.
+This document is meant to be read side-by-side with [Data Model](../castore/data-model.md) which describes the data model in more detail.

 The store API has four main consumers: